 The Projects and Construction Review: Philippines

-Throughout recent Philippine history, past administrations have understood the importance of infrastructure development, but the measures taken to reach the ideal level and mixture of infrastructure spending vary greatly.
+Throughout recent Philippine history, past administrations have understood the importance of infrastructure development, but the measures taken to reach the ideal level and mixture of infrastructure spending have varied greatly.
 Even with its fast-growing economy in the past two decades prior to the covid-19 pandemic, an expanding population and rapid urbanisation, the Philippines lags behind its ASEAN counterparts in terms of infrastructure spending.
 Thus, the current government has made infrastructure development part of its priority development programme because it has identified infrastructure as one of the key drivers of economic growth.
-In 2017, the government launched the ambitious Build, Build, Build (BBB) programme, which aims to raise infrastructure investments to 7.4 per cent of gross domestic product (GDP) by 2022 from 5.1 per cent in 2016.2 Between January and November 2018, the government's infrastructure spending reached an estimated 728 billion Philippine pesos, 50 per cent higher than the 486.5 billion pesos recorded during the same period in the previous year.3 However, the impact of the covid-19 pandemic has forced the government to recalibrate its priorities to first and foremost curb the global consequences brought about by the pandemic.
+In 2017, the government launched the ambitious build, build, build (BBB) programme, which aims to raise infrastructure investments to 7.4 per cent of gross domestic product (GDP) by 2022 from 5.1 per cent in 2016.2 In 2019, the government's infrastructure spending reached an estimated 881.7 billion Philippine pesos, 2.6 per cent higher than the 859.4 billion pesos recorded during the previous year.3 However, the impact of the covid-19 pandemic has forced the government to recalibrate its priorities to first and foremost curb the global consequences brought about by the pandemic.
 As a result, the 2020 infrastructure spending target was reduced to 833 billion pesos from 989 billion pesos to account for funding realignments to contain the pandemic.4

 Nevertheless, infrastructure development remains a key priority for the Philippines with plans to expand infrastructure spending in 2021 to stimulate growth.
-As part of the medium-term Philippine Development Plan, the BBB programme is estimated to require US$168 billion in investments for 75 high-impact priority projects nationwide.
-To finance this, the government plans to use an optimal funding mix composed of government spending, official development assistance (ODA) and private capital.
+As part of the medium-term Philippine development plan, the BBB programme is estimated to require US$168 billion in investments for 100 high-impact priority projects nationwide.
+To finance this, the government plans to use an optimal funding mix composed of government spending, official development assistance (ODA) and private capital through public-private partnerships (PPPs).

 PPPs, in the Philippine context, are a strategic mode of procurement that involves a long-term contractual agreement between the government and a private firm targeted towards financing, designing, implementing and operating infrastructure facilities and services that were traditionally provided by the public sector.5 Arguably, however, private capital to fund infrastructure projects is underused.
-Thus, the current administration identified public-private partnerships (PPPs) in its 10-point socio-economic agenda as one of the key strategies to accelerate annual infrastructure spending.
+Thus, the current administration identified PPPs in its 10-point socioeconomic agenda as one of the key strategies to accelerate annual infrastructure spending.

-Since its official launch in 2010, the PPP programme has played a part in 17 national PPP projects worth about 328.67 billion pesos.
-According to the 2018 Infrascope Report by The Economist Intelligence Unit (The EIU), the Philippines now ranks second of the countries in Asia evaluated by The EIU, joining Thailand and China in the group of mature PPP markets based on both qualitative and quantitative criteria.4 In the World Bank Group's 'Procuring Infrastructure: Public-Private Partnerships Report 2018 – Assessing Government Capability to Prepare, Procure, and Manage PPPs', the Philippines is ranked first in the East Asia and Pacific Region in terms of preparation of PPPs, contract management and unsolicited proposals, and third in terms of procurement of PPPs.
+Since its official launch in 2010, the PPP programme has played a part in 86 PPP projects worth about 1.2 trillion pesos.6 According to the 2018 Infrascope Report by the Economist Intelligence Unit (EIU), the Philippines now ranks second out of the countries in Asia evaluated by the EIU, joining Thailand and China in the group of mature PPP markets based on both qualitative and quantitative criteria.7 In the World Bank Group's 'Procuring Infrastructure: Public-Private Partnerships Report 2018 – Assessing Government Capability to Prepare, Procure, and Manage PPPs', the Philippines is ranked first in the East Asia and Pacific Region in terms of preparation of PPPs, contract management and unsolicited proposals, and third in terms of the procurement of PPPs.